Ambitiont109/myrepository/README.md

-# A Django & React Template For Building Web Applications
+# A Django & React Template
-This is an opinionated template that will help bootstrap your next Django project.
+This is an opinionated template that will help bootstrap your next Django web application.

 ## Installation
 1. `mkvirtualenv {{ project_name }}`